 Sooner or later we found ourselves having drifted off the pace of the wave or unceremoniously dumped behind it one-by-one.

+Getting clear of the Severn posed an entirely new challenge.
 It wasn’t until the moment came that we were quite so aware of the logistics of escaping a fast moving river with 9-10ft longboards.
 Exit points rushed by punctuated by thickets of trees, logs, rubble and the occasional tractor tyre, not to mention the precarious mud banks.
 It was a case of paddling hard and gambling on whatever debris presented itself to haul ourselves back on to terra firma, man handling the boards in the process.

 Crowds Lined The Banks Of The Severn